0xPolygonMiden/miden-base/docs/introduction/get-started/create-account-use-faucet.md

       ```shell
       miden-client tx new consume-notes <Account-Id> <Note-Id>
       ```

+  Amazing!
+You just have created a client-side zero-knowledge proof locally on your machine.

 !!! tip
       You only need to copy the top line of characters of the Note ID.